The Mexican Potato: Jicama, a Lesser Known Edible Tuber

 Discovering the Jicama in the Grocery

-Now that I'm living in Florida, I am exposed to many new things.
-While shopping at a local grocery store, I decided I was hungry for potato, but remembered that these, in spite of their popularity, are of the nightshade family.
+While living in Florida, I was exposed to many new things.
+Shopping at a local grocery store, I decided I was hungry for potato, but remembered that these, in spite of their popularity, are of the nightshade family.
 Then I saw something that looked rather like a potato near the organic foods section.
-"Is that a jicama?"
-(Jicama is pronounced HEE-kuh-muh or HICK-uh-muh.)
+"Is that a jicama (HEE-kuh-muh or HICK-uh-muh)?"
 I wondered and picked up the vegetable.
 The label confirmed my guess.

 The vegetable smelled and looked like a potato.
 The small selection in the store had specs of white mold in a few places.
 I decided I wouldn't let the mold stop me and chose the largest of jicamas available for $1.80 (the tuber weighed 1.21 pounds and cost $1.49 per pound).